nareshgadde07-del/portfolio-project/research/youtube-transcripts/morgan_j_ingram.md

-# Playbook Summary: Sourcing $2M in Pipeline as an SDR
+# morgan j ingram: Sourcing $2M in Pipeline as an SDR

 ## Executive Summary